 Some of these descriptions may be accurate in rare cases, but in reality designers have more in common with a restaurant waiter than we do Mr. Jobs.

 At Think Company, we acknowledge this commonality with our sixth and final core company value: Be of service.

 One of the many ways we manifest this value is by pursuing altruistic activities with our two paid volunteer days each year.
 Other ways include organizing company-wide volunteer opportunities, helping out at local design workshops and schools, donating money to worthy causes like the Neema Project, or carrying a box of seltzer up the stairs for a coworker.

 We give more than is expected of us—to our coworkers and clients, to people that need help, and toward the advancement of our profession.

-All of these activities are great ways to serve others, but at Think Brownstone “service” means more than volunteering time.
-Each of our core values carries many possible interpretations, and I think this one appears last in the list for a reason; to be of service is to pull a bit from each of Think Brownstone’s other core values.
+All of these activities are great ways to serve others, but at Think Company “service” means more than volunteering time.
+Each of our core values carries many possible interpretations, and I think this one appears last in the list for a reason; to be of service is to pull a bit from each of Think Company’s other core values.

 I mean, we are a for-profit company.
 The generally accepted idea of service seems antithetical to a capitalistic mindset.
 But service is foundational to our company and to the very field in which we’ve staked our expertise.

 A service mentality is the engine that drives our growth and success on a daily basis.
 As Brian described in his “Be Excellent” post, we have a rigorous system of support built into our workplace.
 It’s why our other core values are so critical.
 To be excellent, we must continuously improve.
 To improve, we need honest feedback—which is always best delivered kindly.
 We all work together to achieve our individual and organizational goals.
 To be of service is to holistically embody the rest of our core values—something we trust our coworkers to do every day.